k-dominik/skeleton_synapses/README.md

 Example Volume Description JSON file
 -------------------------------------

 The description must be in this special JSON format.
-Note that the fields are in zyx order, not xyz.
+Note that the fields are in `zyx` order, not `xyz`!

     {
         "_schema_name" : "tiled-volume-description",